webpack --env prod

 Asynchronous Module Definition (AMD) is a JavaScript specification that defines an interface for writing and loading modules.
 The following AMD methods are supported by webpack:

-(with factory)define([name: String], [dependencies: String[]], factoryMethod: function(...))
+define (with factory)define([name: String], [dependencies: String[]], factoryMethod: function(...))

-(for compatibility!).
+If dependencies are provided, factoryMethod will be called with the exports of each dependency (in the same order).
+If dependencies are not provided, factoryMethod is called with require, exports and module (for compatibility!).
 If this function returns a value, this value is exported by the module.
 The compiler ensures that each dependency is available.

 Note that webpack ignores the